nolosb/files2details.sh/README.md

 <details><summary>file 2</summary>file content</details>
 </br>

 Uses [txt2html](http://txt2html.sourceforge.net) for the conversion.
+The code of includeHTML.js is copied from [w3schools.com](https://www.w3schools.com/howto/howto_html_include.asp).

-All code in this repository is free software released into the public domain.
+Otherwise this is free software released into the public domain.